-Numerous studies recommend using CBD for acne and psoriasis because cannabidiol has potent therapeutic effects.
+Numerous studies recommend using CBD for acne and psoriasis because cannabidiol has potential therapeutic effects.
 The human endocannabinoid system (ECS) is made up of CB1 receptors and CB2 receptors.
 CBD can act on these receptors, thereby regulating and improving the immune system.
 It can suppress too much epidermal development and build-up.

 A CBD item has potent anti-inflammatory effects, plus it may be rich in omega-6 and omega-3 fatty acids.
 A study from 2007 further proves that cannabidiol is efficacious in the form of a treatment option for psoriasis.